Code-Institute-Submissions/janebmckenna-MilestoneProject3/README.md

 **Colour Palette**

+I knew I wanted to use blue as my primary colour for the site, I used [mycolor.space](https://mycolor.space/) to create the graient and decide on the colour teal to use for my standout content.
+I then used the materialize documentation to use class references for colours when appropriate.

 **Fonts**

+I used [Google Fonts](https://fonts.google.com/) to choose Oswald font for its square and modern appearance.

 **Responsiveness**

 I will rely upon a combination of materialize and media queries to ensure the app was was visually appealing and well laid out on all screens.